- LACMA.org

 614 A.H.; 1217 | Gold

-place of issue, and the shahada, or profession of faith.
-Gold coins such as this example were not for ... and more common copper coins, known as fals, were used for everyday commerce and trade.
-Minted in ...
+the name of the ruler, the date or place of issue, and the shahada, ... or tributes.
+The humbler and more common copper coins, known as fals, were used ...

 circa 1700 | Opaque watercolor and gold on paper

-or even a sheaf of barley.
-The painting features the common Bilaspur stylistic characteristics of ... a long spiraling lock of hair in place of a sideburn for the ascetic, slightly stunted figures, ...
+of barley.
+The painting features the common Bilaspur stylistic characteristics of a long spiraling lock of hair in place of a sideburn for the ascetic, ...

 late Tumulus period, circa 500-600 | Coil-built eathenware with applied decoration

-in front of the ears was common for men at the time.
-This haniwa was made during the late Kofun era ... (late 5th6th century), when most figural haniwa were created.
-Such figural haniwa were placed either ...
+of hair tied in front of the ears was common for men at the time. ... figural haniwa were created.
+Such figural haniwa were placed either low ...

 16th century | Ivory